No Match Found

-The SEC’s recently proposed climate disclosure rules, including the need to disclose a significant amount of data in your 10-K, means your company will need robust, auditable ESG data.
+The SEC’s recently proposed climate disclosure rules — requiring companies to disclose a significant amount of data in a 10-K — means your company will need robust, auditable ESG data.

 The Securities and Exchange Commission (SEC) is set to finalize new rules for climate disclosures that, as proposed, focus on the oversight of climate-related risks, the financial impacts of severe weather events, Scope 1 and Scope 2 greenhouse gas (GHG) emissions, and Scope 3 emissions when material (or if the registrant’s emissions target includes Scope 3).
 The proposed rules also require attestation reporting on Scope 1 and Scope 2 emissions performed by an independent auditor.